 Need rental gear?
 Items with the RENT link are available through us.

-☐ Day pack: 25-40 liters with some method of ski attachment.
+☐ OVERNIGHT PACK: 45-60+ liters with some method of ski attachment.

 AVALANCHE SAFETY GEAR

-☐ Ice axe: Lightweight 50-60cm mountaineering axe (ex: Petzl Snowracer).
+☐ ICE AXE: Lightweight 50-60cm mountaineering axe.
 RENT

-☐ Harness: Lightweight alpine harness with adjustable leg loops (ex: Black Diamond Couloir).
+☐ HARNESS: Lightweight alpine harness with adjustable leg loops.
 For safety reasons, your harness needs to be less than 10 years old and in good condition.
 RENT

 There are many possible layering combinations for your upper body.
 Use the following recommendations as guidelines: